-If you create a Google account, you can also create and save your own maps under “My Places.”
-On this map you can add different shapes or icons to keep track of areas that you have searched, possible sightings, feeding stations, and poster locations.
-The link to the map can be shared with other people (collaborators) to help coordinate the search effort.
-When setting up your map, you will need to decide if you want it to be public or private, and when inviting collaborators, you will need to decide whether you want them to be able to edit the map and invite other collaborators.
+Using this app, you can add different shapes or icons to keep track of areas that you have searched, possible sightings, feeding stations, surveillance cameras, and poster locations.
+The link to the map can be shared with other people to help coordinate the search effort.

 You can also add areas to search, distribute flyers or put up posters.
 You can draw them yourself using the “add line or shape” tool.
 There's a ruler tool if you need to measure distances to sightings or where to put up posters.
 You can also add search areas or search dog tracks by uploading KML or KMZ files.

 The Retrievers.org provide a good overview on setting up and using Google Maps in the video below.